Nancy Dung Nguyen

 Mohan Seshadri (they/he) is the Co-Executive Director of the Asian Pacific Islander Political Alliance.
 Previously, Mohan managed electoral and organizing programs for Planned Parenthood across Central and Eastern Pennsylvania.
 Additionally, they serve as a board member of Planned Parenthood Pennsylvania Advocates and PAC.
 From 2019-2020, they served as the Executive Director of the Governor’s Commission on Asian Pacific American Affairs.
 He co-founded multiple community and campus organizing programs across Pennsylvania including the Philadelphia chapter of the Asian Pacific American Labor Alliance, the Lehigh Valley chapter of DSA, and the AAPI PA Power Caucus.
 In 2018, they were honored to receive Ressurected Life Community Church’s Urban Angel Award.
 In 2021, they were featured on the National Association of Asian Pacifics in Politics & Public Affairs 40 under 40 list.

-Malini Ray (she/her) is the South Asian Field Organizer at API PA!
+Malini Ray (she/her) is an Asian American Field Organizer in Bucks County with API PA!
 She was born and raised in Allentown, PA after her parents immigrated to the U.S. from Kolkata, India.
 She graduated with her B.A. in International Relations and Political Science from Lehigh University.
 A passionate activist for issues like racial equality and accessible, high-quality education, Malini hopes to use her work at API PA to build South Asian political power and representation for her community.

 Katrina Eames (they/she) is the digital organizer for API PA.
 They moved to Pittsburgh, PA as a child and immediately fell in love with the city and the state.
 After graduating from Point Park University, Katrina worked as an organizer for Senator Kirsten Gillibrand’s & Secretary Julián Castro’s presidential campaigns in order to advance gender equality, LGBTQ+ rights, and racial justice.
 After working on campaigns, Katrina moved back to Pennsylvania to use their expertise to build power with their community.